Discovering Object-Centric Generalized Value Functions From Pixels: Discussion

 One of the crucial components of our approach is the discovery of objects with slot attention.
 Slot attention is generally trained with the reconstruction loss whereby each slot captures different objects present in the images.
 For most RL tasks, particularly from pixels, identifying objects can be a big overhead which we are delegating directly to a much more robust model.
 Since this is a vital component of our framework, it is imperative for slot attention to capture objects on which our cumulant learning is based.
 In environments where it is difficult to determine objects via slot attention, these methods will not work as well.
 This is one major limitation of the current framework, however, we have found slot attention to generalize well to different domains with proper architecture changes.

 From Fig.~\ref{fig:slot_attention}, we observe how slot attention can segregate the main objects of the state by assigning each slot to those objects.
 Once features of these objects are learned, they can be used to learn cumulants pertaining to these objects.
 Slot attention can generalize easily to different locations of such objects which is what enables cumulant learning much faster in comparison to other baseline methods.
 Another important characteristic of slot attention is that we can be really flexible with the number of slots.
 In Fig.~\ref{fig:slot_attention}, for both the environments, there is an empty slot that does not contribute to capturing an object, but the relevant objects are still captured in the other slots.
-Visualization of each of the learned GVFs for Collect Objects domain is in Appendix.~\ref{sec:apndx_gvfviz} which also provides insights about how properties of objects are captured and add interpretability to this approach.